 What if I need to ride more than one bus?

 If you need to ride more than one bus or any combination of on-demand rideshare vans and rail services to reach your destination, your activated ID works for all Trinity Metro trips.
 Be sure to swipe your ID card when boarding each bus.

-How do I use my ID to pay my fare?
+How do I use my student ID card to pay my fare?

 How do I know which bus to ride?